th3grimreaper/photo-gallery/README.md

 # photo-gallery
-Image gallery inspired by one of those MDN's assignments.
+Image gallery created from scratch inspired by the MDN's Image Gallery assignment.